The iOS 12.3 update (currently 12.3.1 16F203) has important improvements for iPhone users in Japan and Apple Pay Transit users everywhere:

 At any rate, WWDC19 is shaping up to be an interesting show for all things Apple Pay.

-UPDATE *Instead of writing a new post I rewrote this one, twice.
-I see EMV Express Transit as just one more Wallet card option.
-The heavy reworking of Wallet to make new options possible, new Apple Pay features and Wallet UI for iOS 13 are the real story.
+UPDATE Instead of writing a new post I rewrote this one a few times.
+EMV Express Transit is just one more Wallet card option.
+The heavy reworking of Wallet to make new options possible along with new Apple Pay features and Wallet UI for iOS 13 are the real story.

 Matthew Panzarino posted (way at the bottom under Apple Pay stuff) some details of upcoming Apple Pay transit support for Portland, Chicago and New York.
 It’s interesting that even though slow vanilla flavor EMV contactless works on all systems, Apple is highlighting Portland’s HOP card as well as Chicago’s Ventra which means Apple Pay Express Cards only work on the HOP/Ventra prepaid transit card side (judging by Tim’s keynote slide and this).
 New York MTA is apparently EMV only at launch but will get the MIFARE based OMNY prepaid transit card at some point.